Meet the cosmic rock stars headed for the moon | CNN

 — The James Webb Space Telescope captured a striking image of ice giant Uranus’ rings.

 Like what you’ve read?
 Oh, but there’s more.
-Sign up here to receive in your inbox the next edition of Wonder Theory, brought to you by CNN Space and Science writers Ashley Strickland and Katie Hunt.
+Sign up here to receive in your inbox the next edition of Wonder Theory, brought to you by CNN Space and Science writers Ashley Strickland, Katie Hunt and Jackie Wattles.
 They find wonder in planets beyond our solar system and discoveries from the ancient world.